locborgtus/mic/course/1_linux/2_os.md

   * (why yourself? recall what rm -rf does. if forgot, re-do the exercise)

 * super user, or administrator, is called `root`
  * to do something as root, run `sudo` and the command follows it
  * some system will ask for a password, some might not
  * try using `sudo` to create a file in `/` (remember to carefully remove it afterwards)
  * "great power comes great responsibility"
  * basically, the `sudo` command protects the system
  * there are other folders that are system protected, take a look at a few
-* explain the columns in `ls -al`
+ * explain the columns in `ls -al`. first column is user, then group.

 * introduce `apt`. it is a package management system
  * packages are software that you can install on to the system from the Internet